Hidden-Hyperparameter/DL_2024_sp2/report.md

 - total epochs: 200

 During the whole training process, I **change the learning rate and weight decay rate** based on the outputs per 10 or 15 epochs.
 Briefly speaking, my rules are:
 1. If the validation accuracy is too smaller than the training accuracy, then increase the weight decay rate.
-The value of increment is basically based on my own thoughts.
-I save model every 10 or 15 epochs, so if the modification of hyperparameters make the model worse, I can go back to previous models.
-2. If the training loss increases, then decrease the learning rate.
+2. If the training loss generally increases, then decrease the learning rate.
 3. If the training loss(and accuracy) is "stucked" and can't go down any more, then I try to add some randomness into the model.
 To this end, I increase the learning rate and run for about 5 epochs, then decrease the learning rate to the original value, and try again.
+4. I save model every 10 or 15 epochs, so if the modification of hyperparameters make the model a lot worse, I can go back to previous models.

 By this method, the actual hyperparameters are listed below: